 - Absence from School: If a child is absent from school, parents must contact the school on the first day of the child’s absence to explain the reason for it.
 A letter/email of explanation with dates of absence should be provided for the class teacher when the child returns to school.
 If parents do not provide a reason for the absence the absence is recorded as unauthorised.

 - Continual absences for reasons which are not judged to be sufficient will not be authorised.

 - Punctuality: Punctuality is expected.
 If your child is late for school, the lateness is recorded in the “Late Book”.
 Parents need to be aware that when their child is late it disturbs the class and disrupts other children's learning.

 Medical and dental appointments should, as far as possible, be made outside school hours.
 Where this is not possible, the appointment letter must be brought into the School Office in advance so that the register can be marked accordingly.

 Term dates are given to parents in advance and the expectation is that holidays are not booked during term time.

 Requests for absence during term time should be put in writing and addressed to the Headteacher.
 The ‘Request for Absence’ form is available from the school office and it should be submitted 20 days in advance of the absence.
 Such absences will only be authorised in extenuating circumstances.

 The security of the children in school is of paramount importance to staff, governors and parents.
 All entrances are secured during the day and access is by entry phone.
+Security cameras are in use at all times.
 All visitors are requested to speak clearly into the entry phone before entry and to report to the school office on arrival.
-Visitors to the school building are expected to sign the Visitor’s Book and wear a visitor’s badge while on site.
+Visitors to the school building are expected to sign in using the electronic device at reception and must print and wear a visitor’s badge while on site.
 All staff and regular parent volunteers must undergo an enhanced DBS (Disclosure and Barring Service) check.